Psycho (1960 film): Screenplay

 James P. Cavanagh, a writer on Alfred Hitchcock Presents, wrote the first draft of the screenplay.
 Hitchcock felt the script dragged and read like a television short horror story, an assessment shared by an assistant.
-Although Joseph Stefano had worked on only one film before, Hitchcock agreed to meet with him; despite Stefano's inexperience, the meeting went well and he was hired.
+Although Joseph Stefano had worked on only one film before, Hitchcock agreed to meet him.
+Despite Stefano's inexperience, the meeting went well and he was hired.

 The screenplay is relatively faithful to the novel, with a few significant changes by Hitchcock and Stefano.
-Stefano found the character of Norman Bates unsympathetic—in the book, he is middle-aged, overweight and more overtly unstable—but became more intrigued when Hitchcock suggested casting Anthony Perkins.
-Stefano eliminated Bates' alcoholism, which necessitated removing Bates' "becoming" the mother personality when in a drunken stupor.
-Also removed was Bates' interest in spiritualism, the occult and pornography.
-Hitchcock and Stefano elected to open the film with scenes in Marion's life and not introduce Bates at all until the twenty-minute mark, rather than open with Bates reading a history book as Bloch does.
+Stefano found the character of Norman Bates unsympathetic—in the book, he is middle-aged, overweight, and more overtly unstable—but became more intrigued when Hitchcock suggested casting Anthony Perkins.
+Stefano eliminated Bates's alcoholism, which necessitated removing Bates' "becoming" the mother personality when in a drunken stupor.
+Also removed was Bates's interest in spiritualism, the occult, and pornography.
+Hitchcock and Stefano elected to open the film with scenes of Marion's life and not introduce Bates at all until the twenty-minute mark, rather than open with Bates reading a history book as Bloch does.
 Writer Joseph W. Smith observes that Marion's story "occupies only two of the novel's 17 chapters.
 Hitchcock and Stefano expanded this to nearly half the narrative".

 Smith likewise mentions the absence of a hotel tryst between Marion and Sam in the novel.
-For Stefano, the conversation between Marion and Norman in the hotel parlor in which she displays maternal sympathy towards him makes it possible for the audience to switch their sympathies towards Norman after Marion's murder.
+For Stefano the conversation between Marion and Norman in the hotel parlor, in which she displays maternal sympathy toward him, makes it possible for the audience to have more sympathy for Norman after Marion's murder.
 When Lila is looking through Norman's bedroom in the film, she opens a book with a blank cover whose contents are unseen; in the novel, these are "pathologically pornographic" illustrations.
 Stefano wanted to give the audience "indications that something was quite wrong, but it could not be spelled out or overdone".
 In his book of conversations with Hitchcock, François Truffaut says the novel "cheats" by having extended conversations between Norman and "Mother" and stating what Mother is "doing" at various given moments.